theotown/lagom.github.io/src/docs/current/java/resources/guide/cluster/Serialization.md

 # Serialization

 Out of the box, Lagom will use JSON for request and response message format for the external API of the service, using Jackson to serialize and deserialize messages.
-The messages that are sent within the cluster of the service must also be serializable and so must the events that are stored by [[Persistent Entities|PersistentEntity]].
+The messages that are sent within the cluster of the service must also be serializable and so must the events that are stored by [[Akka Persistence Typed|UsingAkkaPersistenceTyped]] `Behaviors` and Lagom [[Persistent Entities|PersistentEntity]].
 We recommend JSON for these as well and Lagom makes it easy to add Jackson serialization support to such classes.

 Do not depend on Java serialization for production deployments.
 It is inefficient both in serialization size and speed.
 It is very difficult to evolve the classes when using Java serialization, which is especially important for the persistent state and events, since you must be able to deserialize old objects that were stored.